The conflict in Tigray, Ethiopia | DW | 17.08.2021

 The European Union has suspended financial support for the Ethiopian state.
 France has suspended military support for Ethiopia.

-The conflict’s increasing spillover effect on neighboring Sudan and Eritrea has raised international concern over stability in the Horn of Africa.
+The conflict’s increasing spillover effect on neighboring Sudan and Eritrea has raised international concern about stability in the Horn of Africa.

 The conflict is threatening to escalate: the Oromo Liberation Army, an armed group from southern Ethiopia, has announced they are working with the TPLF.
 Both groups want to fight the central government.